-How to quickly getting started with monitorQA's mobile inspection and audit software.
-This video is for administrators setting up their account and creating their first audit.
+How to quickly get started with monitorQA's mobile inspection and audit software.
+This video is for administrators setting up their accounts and creating their first audit.

 As soon as you register for an account with monitorQA, you'll be presented with a quick setup wizard to guide you through basic configuration steps.

-Simply enter your company name, followed by the number of users, the industry you’re in and a general guidance on what you will be auditing.
+Simply enter your company name, followed by the number of users, the industry you’re in, and general guidance on what you will be auditing.
 Don’t worry if the exact perfect answer isn’t there; just choose the closest option available.

 In the next step, you'll have an option to invite other users to your monitorQA account.

 You can also do this later.
 So, if you’re not ready to add other users immediately, just click “Next”.
 To invite users, type in their name, email address and choose their role.
 The role will determine their permissions within the system.
 For example, if they're someone who only needs to do audits, then choose the "Auditor" role.
 On the other hand, if they are someone who needs full access to the system, choose the "Admin" role.

 A detailed overview of roles and permissions is available in this additional article.
 For quick info, click on the question mark (?) next to the role field, as shown in the screenshot above.
 You can always change roles and permissions later on.

 On the last step of the initial setup guide, you’ll be able to choose one of the premade audit templates.